ktenzer/keithtenzer.com/_posts/2022-02-10-blog-with-gitops-practices-and-github.md

 </pre>

 ## Setup Jekyll
 Now that you have a blog, you are dying to publish it right?
-Not so fast, remember gitops above, now it is time to test it locally after all you wouldn't want to publish anything you didn't review first right?
+Not so fast, now it is time to test it locally.
+After all you wouldn't want to publish anything you didn't review first, right?
 In order to test locally you need to install and setup jekyll.
 This part is much easier if you are running Linux like me.
-If not maybe you should also consider [switching](https://keithtenzer.com/linux/The-Fedora-Workstation-Experience/) to Linux, your Macbook is holding you back from greatness.
-You could also run Fedora as a virtual machine, well as long as you don't have one of those shiny M1 Macbook's (maybe someone will make that work in future).
+If not maybe you should also consider [switching](https://keithtenzer.com/linux/The-Fedora-Workstation-Experience/) to Linux, your Macbook is holding you back from greatness (trust me).
+You could also run Fedora as a virtual machine, well as long as you don't have one of those shiny M1 Macbook's (maybe someone will make that work in future though).
 Either way below are the steps for Fedora Linux.
 <pre>$ cd helloblog
 $ sudo dnf install ruby